johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-06-01-migrating-from-angularjs-to-angularts.md

 ![](http://4.bp.blogspot.com/-91g1TEbkZd4/U4ctcYQqogI/AAAAAAAAAmI/qQzfzNAaPhA/s1600/app.ts.png)

-](<http://4.bp.blogspot.com/-91g1TEbkZd4/U4ctcYQqogI/AAAAAAAAAmI/qQzfzNAaPhA/s1600/app.ts.png>)These red squigglies are the direct result of my earlier opting in to `NoImplicitAny`.
+These red squigglies are the direct result of my earlier opting in to `NoImplicitAny`.
 So in my view it's already paid for itself as it's telling me where I could start using typings.
 So to get things working nicely I'll give `$routeProvider` the type of `ng.route.IRouteProvider` and I'll explicitly specify the type of `any` for the 2 `params` parameters:

 ```ts
 // ...